Malachi

+Some scholars argue that the Book of Malachi is the result of multiple stages of redaction; most of its text originated in the Persian period, with the oldest stratum from around 500 BCE and redactions into the Hellenistic period.

+Identity

-The editors of the 1906 Jewish Encyclopedia implied that he prophesied after Haggai and Zechariah and speculated that he delivered his prophecies about 420 BC, after the second return of Nehemiah from Persia, or possibly before his return.
-No allusion is made to him by Ezra, however, and he does not directly mention the restoration of the Second Temple.
+The editors of the 1906 Jewish Encyclopedia implied that Malachi, also known as Malachias, prophesied after Haggai and Zechariah and speculated that he delivered his prophecies about 420 BC, after the second return of Nehemiah from Persia, or possibly before his return.
+The Talmud and the Aramaic Targum of Yonathan ben Uzziel identify Ezra as the same person as Malachi.
+This is the traditional view held by most Jews and some Christians, including Jerome.
+This identification is plausible, because "Malachi" reprimands the people for the same things Ezra did, such as marrying foreign pagan women.
+Malachi also focuses extensively on corrupt priests who Ezra, a priest himself who exhorted the people to follow the law, despised.
+According to Josephus, Ezra died and was buried "in a magnificent manner in Jerusalem".
+If the tradition that Ezra wrote under the name "Malachi" is correct, then Josephus meant that he was buried in the Tomb of the Prophets, the traditional resting place of Malachi.
+This would also explain why Ezra does not refer to a prophet named Malachi, while he did refer to other prophets such as Haggai and Zechariah.

+Other potential identities includes Zerubbabel and Nehemiah; others suggest that Malachi was a separate person altogether, possibly a Levite and a member of the Great Assembly.

 Name

 Because the name Malachi does not occur elsewhere in the Hebrew Bible, some scholars doubt whether it is intended to be the personal name of the prophet.
 The form mal'akhi (literally "my malakh") signifies "my messenger"; it occurs in Malachi 3:1 (compare to Malachi 2:7, but this form would hardly be appropriate as a proper name without some additional syllable such as Yah, whence mal'akhiah, i.e. "messenger of Yah".
 In the Book of Haggai, Haggai is designated the "messenger of the ."
 The non-canonical superscriptions prefixed to the book, in both the Septuagint and the Vulgate, warrant the supposition that Malachi's full name ended with the syllable -yah.
 The Septuagint translates the last clause of Malachi 1:1, "by the hand of his messenger", and the Targum reads, "by the hand of my angel, whose name is called Ezra the scribe".

-Works

-The Jews of his day ascribed the Book of Malachi to Ezra.
-Certain traditions ascribe the book to Zerubbabel and Nehemiah; others to Malachi, whom they designate as a Levite and a member of the Great Assembly.
-Certain modern scholars, however, on the basis of the similarity of the title declare it to be anonymous.
 G.G.
 Cameron suggests that the termination of the word "Malachi" is adjectival, and equivalent to the Latin angelicus, signifying "one charged with a message or mission" (a missionary).
-The term would thus be an official title, and the thought would not be unsuitable to one whose message closed the prophetical canon of the Old Testament.